 One of the reasons prospective investors do not invest is because of risk.
 Even though you are convinced your movie will be the next Paranormal Activity, many movie investors may think differently.
 Odds are good they are comparing your movie project to other, less risky investments like real estate or the stock market.

 To mitigate your risk, you will need to include elements that attract an audience.
 I talk a lot about this in my guide to distribution.
 But for the sake of this article, it’s important to know that having “name” talent as well as a clear marketing plan can help put prospective movie investors at ease.

 The other part of your initial plan should involve crowdfunding.
 Crowdfunding allows you to pitch your movie ideas to crowds of people online who are enthusiastic about sponsoring movie projects.
 Many filmmakers try to raise their entire budget via crowdfunding and fail.
 I do not recommend this.
 Instead, consider limiting your crowdfunding campaign to a few thousand dollars.

 Why?
 Because if your movie has a real budget, you are going to need real money outside of the crowds.
 In this context, the more important reason to utilize crowdfunding is to test your movie concept and source your initial audience.
 Going into a pitch with a prospective movie investor is much stronger with a successful crowdfunding campaign under your belt.

 “We just tested the concept and essentially pre-sold over one-thousand units!”

 A successful crowdfunding campaign allows you to prove there is an interest for your movie in the marketplace.
 And because you have already garnered a few thousand dollars, you now have a much greater incentive to finish what you start – You wouldn’t want to let your sponsors down, right?

-If you would like more information on how to find and build relationships with prospective investors, you might want to check out my get movie money guide.
+If you would like more information on how to find and build relationships with prospective investors, you might want to check out Tom Malloy’s Guide To Finding Film Investors.
 In the guide, you will get valuable step-by-step tips on how to build relationships with rich and successful people in your home town.
 Find out more here.